avi-azar-1/rhel8.8-ansible/README.md

 **contains:**

--all required rpms
+* all required rpms

--all general collections and packages to run most playbooks
+* all general collections and packages to run most playbooks

 **how to:**
 unzip directory and copy do destination server